Self-harm can affect us in lots of different ways.

-But reading about self-harm online can be can upsetting and dangerous.
-For example, if people share images of their self-harm, include it in Snapchat stories, or encourage others to hurt themselves through comparing or ‘competitions’.
+But reading about self-harm online can also be upsetting and dangerous.
+For example, some people might:

 Also, if you're trying to support someone else online, this can be very difficult, especially if you always feel the need to help ‘more’.

-Social media sites like Instagram are working on better ways to recognise self-harm content online, and for users to be supported with their thoughts and feelings in a safe way.
+Social media platforms like Instagram are working on better ways to recognise self-harm content online, and for users to be supported with their thoughts and feelings in a safe way.